Skip to main content

 Full Create, Update, and Remove

-Create people and groups, keep them current, and turn them off — all driven from OneLogin.
-Change the directory and Files.com follows, with no one touching the file platform (this is SCIM).
+Create people and groups, keep them current, and turn them off, all driven from OneLogin.
+Change the directory and Files.com follows, so no one has to log into the file platform to keep accounts in sync (this is SCIM).

 Auto-Create on First Login, Without SCIM

-If you have not turned on account sync (SCIM) yet, Files.com just creates the account the first time someone signs in (this is JIT).
-It cannot remove or disable people, though — so use SCIM when you need leavers cut off automatically.
+If you have not turned on account sync (SCIM) yet, Files.com just creates the account the first time someone signs in (this is JIT), so you can be live without a provisioning project.
+It cannot remove or disable people, though.
+Use SCIM when you need departing people cut off automatically.

 Several OneLogin Setups, One Files.com Site

-Connect more than one OneLogin instance or app to a single Files.com site, so separate business units can run their own OneLogin against one shared file platform.
+Connect more than one OneLogin instance or app to a single Files.com site.
+Separate business units can run their own OneLogin against one shared file platform, so you consolidate file transfer onto one site without forcing everyone onto one directory.

 Let Only the Right Groups In

-Point specific OneLogin groups at the right level of access, so only the right people land in Files.com, with the right permissions.
+Point specific OneLogin groups at the right level of access, so only the people you mean to let in land in Files.com, each with the permissions their group is meant to have.

 Connect OneLogin the Way That Fits Your Workload